vele616/monorepo/packages/jobboard/website/content/jobs/android-developer-hopin-zDGgO.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is looking for an android developer that has commercial experience with Kotlin."
+summary: "Hopin is looking for an Android Developer that has commercial experience with Kotlin."
 summaryBackup: "Excited about #kotlin, #android, #ui/ux?
 Check out this job post!"
-featured: 20
+featured: 9
 ---

 ## At Hopin, we’re reimagining virtual events.